Indi-Quantum-Community/Nielsen-Chuang-Solutions/README.md

 Check the complete solutions here :  [Quantum Computing and Quantum Information,10th Anniversary Edition.](https://github.com/MonitSharma/Nielsen-Chuang-Solutions/blob/master/Nielson_and_Chuang_Solutions%20updated%20%4022012023.pdf)

-The solutions are organized by chapter and exercise, and are provided in a variety of formats including PDF and LaTeX.
+The solutions are organized by chapter and exercise, and are provided in a variety of formats including `PDF` and `LaTeX`.
 Additionally, there are a few different versions of the solutions, which are organized into different branches of the repository.

 The master branch of the repository contains the latest and most up-to-date solutions.
 We welcome contributions from the community, so if you have a solution to an exercise that is not currently in the repository, please feel free to submit a pull request.